Heart rate: Heart rate recovery

 Heart rate recovery (HRR) is the reduction in heart rate at peak exercise and the rate as measured after a cool-down period of fixed duration.
 A greater reduction in heart rate after exercise during the reference period is associated with a higher level of cardiac fitness.

 Heart rates assessed during treadmill stress test that do not drop by more than 12 bpm one minute after stopping exercise (if cool-down period after exercise) or by more than 18 bpm one minute after stopping exercise (if no cool-down period and supine position as soon as possible) are associated with an increased risk of death.
 People with an abnormal HRR defined as a decrease of 42 beats per minutes or less at two minutes post-exercise had a mortality rate 2.5 times greater than patients with a normal recovery.
 Another study reported a four-fold increase in mortality in subjects with an abnormal HRR defined as ≤12 bpm reduction one minute after the cessation of exercise.
 A study reported that a HRR of ≤22 bpm after two minutes "best identified high-risk patients".
 They also found that while HRR had significant prognostic value it had no diagnostic value.

+Heart rate prediction

+Heart rate prediction using machine learning has gained significant attention in health monitoring and sports performance research.
+Namazi et.al., 2025 study evaluated various models including Long Short-Term Memory (LSTM), Physics-Informed Neural Networks (PINNs), and 1D Convolutional Neural Networks (1D CNNs), using physiological data such as heart rate (HR), breathing rate (BR), and RR intervals collected from wearable sensors during sports activities.
+The study introduced a hybrid approach combining Singular Spectrum Analysis (SSA) with these models to enhance predictive performance.
+Among the tested models, the SSA-LSTM method yielded the lowest prediction error, particularly when multivariate inputs (HR + BR + RR) were used.
+These findings support the use of AI-driven, multivariate prediction models for real-time cardiovascular monitoring in athletic and healthcare settings.